Alluxio/alluxio/docs/en/operation/StressBench.md

 By tweaking the setups, the reading performance under more scenarios can also be tested:
 * By using Fuse in worker process for reading, which needs to be configured in `${ALLUXIO_HOME}/conf/alluxio-site.properties` (see [FUSE-based POSIX API](https://docs.alluxio.io/os/user/stable/en/api/POSIX-API.html#fuse-on-worker-process)), the local read throughput can be benchmarked.
-Not gRPC or network involved in the local read.
+Not gRPC or network is involved in the local read.
 * By writing to worker on one machine and reading from the Fuse mount point on another machine, remote read throughput can be benchmarked.
   Remote read introduces extra gRPC and network overhead compared to local read.
 * By using `StackFS` mount, the throughput of JNI-fuse without Alluxio can be tested.